kyma-incubator/service-catalog/docs/proposals/going-towards-to-crd.md

 ## Conclusions

 We need to be sure that the customer will exactly know in which direction we want to go and why.
-Supporting only bug fixing for api-server will simplify adding new features and will give customers time for migration.
-The migration process will be easier when we will stop developing features in the Aggregated API Server solution.
+Supporting only bug fixing for API Server will simplify adding new features and will give customers time for migration.
+The migration process will be easier when we will stop developing features in Aggregated API Server solution.
 For new contributors, it will be much easier to get familiar with the code base where only one approach is used.

 From our perspective, supporting both approaches at the same time, with bug fixing and new features, will just postpone the whole process.
 Sooner or later, we will have to take all these steps and back to the discussion.
-The only problem with doing that later can be that it will be harder (technical debt, confused customers, etc.)
+The later we migrate, the more difficult the whole process will become (technical debt, confused customers, etc.).

 What we need:
-- set a date (e.g. Jan 2020) when api-server will be erased from the Service Catalog repository
+- set a date (e.g. Jan 2020) when API Server will be erased from the Service Catalog repository
-- communicate via Service Catalog SIG and all channels about the decision as soon as possible, provide CRDs solution and migration guide already.
+- communicate via Service Catalog SIG and all channels about the decision as soon as possible, provide CRDs solution and migration guide beforehand